gyorilab/indra_db/doc/rest_api_doc/rest_api.rst

 The code for the REST service can be found
 `here <https://github.com/gyorilab/indra_db/blob/master/indra_db_service/api.py>`_.

-Below is a summary of the API endpoints and their parameters.
-For more detailed documentation, see the OpenAPI specification.

 .. openapi:: openapi.yaml
+For technical details of the rest API, see the OpenAPI specification:

 The Statement Endpoints
 =======================